The Ducati Multistrada 1260S is ready for anything

 The $21,195 Ducati Multistrada 1260S was built to handle most road conditions.
-It's right there in the name "Mulitstrada."
-It means "many roads" in Italian.
+It's right there in the name "Mulitstrada": It means "many roads" in Italian.
 Still, whenever something says it's built to do "many" things I immediately become skeptical.
 A "jack of all trades, master of none" comes to mind.
-After just a few hours on the back of the 1260S, though, I had to admit that, maybe it's time to retire that figure of speech.
+After just a few hours on the back of the 1260S, though, I had to admit that maybe it's time to retire that figure of speech.

 The Multistrada 1260S shines as a commuter bike and tourer.
 It can also handle most of the dirt roads riders will encounter on their travels.
-It does all this thanks to a ride mode system that changes the characteristics of the bike.
+It does all this thanks to a ride-mode system that changes the characteristics of the bike.
 The available functions are: Enduro, Touring, Sport and Urban.
-Each comes with its own adjustments to throttle response, traction control, suspension, ABS (anti-lock brakes), wheelie suppression, and a host of other features.
+Each comes with its own adjustments to throttle response, traction control, suspension, ABS (anti-lock brakes), wheelie suppression and a host of other features.

 The idea is that it's four bikes in one.
 The reality is that it's actually four bikes in one.
 I spent most of my time with the bike switching between Touring and Urban.
 Commuting was easier thanks to the lower gears and suspension ready to tackle all of San Francisco's holes and non-stop construction.
 The Touring mode adjusted the bike for longer rides on smoother asphalt traveling at higher speeds.
 It made my trip to Big Sur a delight.

-Enduro helped me navigate over the smattering of gravel and off-road I could legally do in the Bay Area while Sport was ready to unleash all of the Multistrada's 158 horsepower and 95.5 foot-pounds of torque.
+Enduro helped me navigate the smattering of gravel and off-road I could legally do in the Bay Area, while Sport was ready to unleash all of the Multistrada's 158 horsepower and 95.5 foot-pounds of torque.
 So yeah, it'll go fast when you need it.

-Within each of these modes, riders can also fine tune all the settings.
+Within each of these modes, riders can also fine-tune all the settings.
 If you want to go touring but would like a bit more throttle response or less traction control, you can adjust that on the bike to your liking.

 All these features mean sitting down with the bike's 403-page PDF of the owner's manual.
 Simple things like locking the handlebars isn't so simple without some guidance.
 Trying to figure out how to configure the bike (and lock the steering) on my own was a fruitless endeavor.
 Mostly because I wanted to ride more than fiddle with settings.
 But it's time well spent and as bikes get smarter, get ready to set aside time to learn as much as you can before riding off.